Philosophy: Relation to other fields

 Judith Butler is one of the philosophers responsible for the cultural influence of philosophy on the feminist movement.

 Philosophy is closely related to many other fields.
-It is sometimes understood as a meta-discipline that clarifies their nature and limits.
+It is sometimes understood as a meta-discipline that clarifies the nature and limits of other disciplines.
 It does this by critically examining their basic concepts, background assumptions, and methods.
 In this regard, it plays a key role in providing an interdisciplinary perspective.
 It bridges the gap between different disciplines by analyzing which concepts and problems they have in common.
 It shows how they overlap while also delimiting their scope.
 Historically, most of the individual sciences originated from philosophy.

 The influence of philosophy is felt in several fields that require difficult practical decisions.
 In medicine, philosophical considerations related to bioethics affect issues like whether an embryo is already a person and under what conditions abortion is morally permissible.
 A closely related philosophical problem is how humans should treat other animals, for instance, whether it is acceptable to use non-human animals as food or for research experiments.
 In relation to business and professional life, philosophy has contributed by providing ethical frameworks.
 They contain guidelines on which business practices are morally acceptable and cover the issue of corporate social responsibility.

 Philosophical inquiry is relevant to many fields that are concerned with what to believe and how to arrive at evidence for one's beliefs.
 This is a key issue for the sciences, which have as one of their prime objectives the creation of scientific knowledge.
-Scientific knowledge is based on empirical evidence but it is often not clear whether empirical observations are neutral or already include theoretical assumptions.
+Scientific knowledge is based on empirical evidence, but it is often not clear whether empirical observations are neutral or already include theoretical assumptions.
 A closely connected problem is whether the available evidence is sufficient to decide between competing theories.
 Epistemological problems in relation to the law include what counts as evidence and how much evidence is required to find a person guilty of a crime.
 A related issue in journalism is how to ensure truth and objectivity when reporting on events.